- BSX Insight

-If you think of protein as individual bricks, MPS is the process of adding bricks to a wall, while MPB is the process of taking them away.
+If you think of protein as individual bricks, MPS is adding bricks to a wall, while MPB is taking them away.
 If you keep adding bricks, the wall will continue to grow – but if you take away more bricks than you add, the wall will slowly shrink.

-In other words, your body must create more protein than it uses up.
+In other words, your body must create more protein than it uses.

-The stimulus of exercise, primarily weight lifting, results in an increase in MPS.
+The stimulus of exercise, primarily weight lifting, increases MPS.
 This, in turn, leads to an increase in net muscle gain.

 How Long Does It Take To Build Muscle?

-The time it takes to build muscle can vary depending on many factors such as your body type, diet, and training routine.
-A study by the Institute of Sports Sciences in 2019 found that muscle-building can take anywhere from 6 to 10 weeks, depending on what type of training you do.
+The time it takes to build muscle can vary depending on many factors, such as your body type, diet, and strength training routine.
+An Institute of Sports Sciences study in 2019 found that muscle-building can take anywhere from 6 to 10 weeks, depending on your strength training.

-Different muscles are used for different types of running.
+Different muscles are used for different types of running builds.
 Slow-twitch muscles are great for long-distance runs, as they are fatigue resistant and focus on small movement and posture control.
-These muscles rely on aerobic energy, which is perfect for endurance running.
+These muscles rely on aerobic excercise, which is perfect for endurance running builds.
 Fast-twitch muscle fibers, on the other hand, are used when sprinting.
 They are great for generating big, powerful forces quickly, but they fatigue more easily.

 So, where does running build muscle?

 On the lower half of your body!
-However, just doing HIIT and speed training is not enough when it comes to building muscle.
+However, just doing HIIT and speed training is not enough to build muscle.
 Nutritionists recommend using a healthy diet with plenty of protein and nutrients as well as muscle training and rest to build your muscles.
-If you are not sure where to start, consider consulting with a certified professional trainer who can help you create a customized plan for your needs.
+If you are unsure where to start, consider consulting with a certified professional trainer who can help you create a customized plan for your needs.